 Google Search Index of a Website - Google Indexes Every Single Page

-Use internal linking:
+Use internal and external linking

-Promote your content on social media:
+Promote your content on social media

-Update your content regularly:
+Update your content regularly

 Frequently updating your content keeps it fresh and relevant, which can help it rank higher and get indexed faster.